WORLD OF PAINTING

 Task 2

-Circle the correct letter A, B, or C.
+Circle the correct letter A, B,

 11. Where was Pablo Picasso born?